ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 16. Prevent an already logged in user from logging another account <- 23/09/2024
 17. Recorded website to show how it looks as of now! <- 23/09/2024
 18. Alter navigation bar based on whether you are signed in or signed out <- 23/09/2024
+19. Optimise main page by removing the filler stuff <- 24/09/2024

 Tickets
 - Use JavaScript to enable change between English and Kiswahili